rtfmkiesel/geopipe/README.md

 ## Requirements
 You will require a `GeoLite2` database file.
 This database is free and can be downloaded [here](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data).
 License agreements of [MaxMind](https://maxmind.com) apply.

+Parse the path to this file via the `-f` option or with the environment variable `MMDB`.

 ## Installation
 ```bash